Top 10 Science Books For Kids

 What is Science?

-A a child, I used to associate the world of science with the image of a man in a white laboratory coat, wearing spectacles, perhaps carrying a clipboard.
-I think this was because I had a chemistry teacher who used to dress like this for lessons.
+As a child, I used to associate the world of science with the image of a man dressed in a white laboratory coat, wearing spectacles, sometimes carrying a clipboard.
+I think this was because when I was in secondary school, I had a chemistry teacher who used to dress like this for lessons.

 There are many definitions that can be used to describe what science is.
 I like to think of it as being the study of what the world and everything around us is.
-It's like a huge adventure, with no end - every time we discover something new, it opens up new questions.
+It's like a huge adventure, with no limits or end - every time we discover something new, it opens up ever more new questions.

 The word "science" means knowledge.